You Can Buy A Dodge Demon In Norway For The Lowly Price Of $287,000

 The Dodge Demon is no longer in production and for the new model year, Dodge has the more civilized Challenger SRT Super Stock, which takes the Nitto drag radials and widebody kit from the Demon.
 Regardless of the Challenger - or Dodge in general - you are after, if you live in Europe, it’s basically a forbidden fruit.
 Unless you are ready to pay more than three times the sticker price of the muscle car.

 Case in point, there’s a Dodge Demon currently listed for sale in Norway.
 It’s from the 2018 model year and comes from the dealer with a five-year warranty.
-The price is 2,740,000 Danish Krones, which is approximately $287,757 at the current exchange rates.
+The price is 2,740,000 Norwegian Krones (NOK), which is approximately $287,757 at the current exchange rates.
 As a quick reminder, when the Demon was still on the assembly lines, it had a price tag of $84,995.

 Here comes the very reasonable question - why is that car so expensive in Norway when you can basically buy two Demons for the same price in the United States.
 The simple answer is the country’s tax system, which has at least seven components - value-added tax, weight-based tax, power-based tax, CO2-based tax, NOx-based tax, registration plates, and scrappage tax.